The Return of Philip Latinowicz: Publication history

 The Return of Philip Latinowicz was originally published in Croatian in 1932 as Povratak Filipa Latinovicza.

-The novel has been translated into English, French, German, Dutch, Slovene, Swedish, Slovakian, Macedonian, Czech, Hungarian, Lithuanian, Italian, and Spanish.
+The novel has been translated into English, French, German, Dutch, Slovene, Swedish, Slovak, Macedonian, Czech, Hungarian, Lithuanian, Italian, and Spanish.

 The novel was translated by Zora Depolo and published for English audiences in 1959.

 Awards

 In a 2010 poll of 40 Croatian intellectuals for the greatest Croatian novels of all time, compiled by Jutarnji list daily, The Return of Philip Latinowicz came in 3rd, after Ranko Marinković's Kiklop (Cyclops) and Slobodan Novak's Mirisi, zlato i tamjan (Gold, Frankincense and Myrrh).